xerolinux/XeroHub/content/download.md

 > 📌 Note: The wiki evolves with each release, so do not take it as facts for all versions.

-Explore the source on GitHub:
+Explore the source on GitHub :

 {{< github repo="XeroLinuxDev/XeroBuild" >}}